BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    mobile = "/assets/images/guide/how-it-works/silent-payments/how-silent-payments-work.png"
    mobileRetina = "/assets/images/guide/how-it-works/silent-payments/how-silent-payments-work@2x.png"
    alt-text = "An image that illustrates how silent payments work in 4 steps." caption = "Alice posts a static address on the website of her non-profit, Chasing Rabbits.
-Bob uses it to send bitcoin in a transaction that pays a derived on-chain address that Alice can identify as a donation to her." width = 1024 height = 522 layout = "full-width"
+Bob uses it to send bitcoin from his wallet.
+This transaction pays a derived on-chain address that Alice can identify as a donation to her by scanning the blockchain." width = 1024 height = 522 layout = "full-width"